rdela/rdela.com/src/pages/drunken-stick/index.md

  also known as palo&nbsp;borracho, drunken&nbsp;stick<br />🦠🌵🌴</figcaption>
 </figure></div>

-In Bolivia, it is called toborochi, meaning “tree of refuge” or “sheltering tree.”
-It belongs to the same family as the baobab and the&nbsp;kapok.[^toborochi]
+In Bolivia, it is called toborochi, meaning “tree of refuge” or “sheltering&nbsp;tree.”[^toborochi]

 > ## [Legend of the Toborochi&nbsp;Tree](http://www.boliviabella.com/legend-of-the-toborochi.html)
 >